 Input Data Filtering

-If configured, the inputs shall be filtered by the model 2218 to remove signal bounce.
+If configured, the inputs shall be filtered by the Model 2218 to remove signal bounce.
 The filtered input signals shall then be monitored for changes as noted.
 The filtering parameters for each input shall consist of ignore input flag and the ON and OFF filter values.
 If the ignore input flag is set, no input transition entries shall be placed into the input transition buffer.
 The ON and OFF filter values shall determine the number of consecutive samples an input must be ON and OFF, respectively, before a change of state is recognized.
 If the change of state is shorter than the specified value, the change of state shall be ignored.
 The ON and OFF filter values shall be in the range of 0 to 255.
 A filter value of 0, for either or both values, shall result in no filtering for this input.
 The default values for input signals after reset shall be as follows:

 Filtering: Enabled